Androz2091/discord-giveaways/README.md

 After that, giveaways that are not yet completed will start to be updated again and new giveaways can be started.
 You can pass an options object to customize the giveaways.
 Here is a list of them:

--   **client**: the discord client (your discord bot instance)
+-   **client**: the discord client (your discord bot instance).
--   **options.storage**: the json file that will be used to store giveaways
+-   **options.storage**: the json file that will be used to store giveaways.
--   **options.updateCountdownEvery**: the number of milliseconds it will take to update the timers
+-   **options.updateCountdownEvery**: the number of milliseconds it will take to update the timers.
--   **options.endedGiveawaysLifetime**: the number of milliseconds that a giveaway has been ended after which it can get delted from the DB
+-   **options.endedGiveawaysLifetime**: the number of milliseconds that a giveaway has been ended after which it can get delted from the DB.
 -   **options.hasGuildMembersIntent**: whether the bot has access to the GUILD_MEMBERS intent.
-It works without, but it will be faster with
+It works without, but it will be faster with.
--   **options.default.botsCanWin**: whether the bots can win a giveaway
+-   **options.default.botsCanWin**: whether the bots can win a giveaway.
 -   **options.default.exemptPermissions**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 -   **options.default.embedColor**: a hexadecimal color for the embeds of giveaways.
 -   **options.default.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.